Scientists warn of AI dangers but don't agree on solutions

 There are plenty of signs that governments are listening.
 The White House has called in the CEOs of Google, Microsoft and ChatGPT-maker OpenAI to meet Thursday with Vice President Kamala Harris in what's being described by officials as a frank discussion on how to mitigate both the near-term and long-term risks of their technology.
 European lawmakers are also accelerating negotiations to pass sweeping new AI rules.

-But all the talk of the most dire future dangers has some worried that hype around superhuman machines — which don't yet exist — is distracting from attempts to set practical safeguards on current AI products that are largely unregulated.
+But all the talk of the most dire future dangers has some worried that hype around superhuman machines — which don't exist — is distracting from attempts to set practical safeguards on current AI products that are largely unregulated and have been shown to cause real-world harms.

 Margaret Mitchell, a former leader on Google’s AI ethics team, said she’s upset that Hinton didn’t speak out during his decade in a position of power at Google, especially after the 2020 ouster of prominent Black scientist Timnit Gebru, who had studied the harms of large language models before they were widely commercialized into products such as ChatGPT and Google’s Bard.